 Even if this bino is not ideal for detailed viewing of single objects in the sky, it’s great for wider and panoramic scenes such as the constellations and the Milky Way.
 Its 65-degree field-of-view offers a perspective wider than usual.
 The good thing is that even if you purchase this model primarily for astronomical use, it’s also great for bird watching, cruising, and other daytime activities.

 One thing that’s to be loved about this product is its ease of use.
 Sure it has minimal features compared to other products on our list.
-However, arguably, it is one of the simplest binocular to operate.
+However, arguably, it is one of the simplest binoculars to operate.
 No fancy adjustment.
 You won’t even need a tripod most of the time.
 Manufactured to last a long time, there is no doubt that you are getting a quality product at a fraction of the price if you purchase the Olympus 118760 Trooper 10×50 DPS I.

 - Very affordable compared to its competitors